As an agile coach, I knew how self-organization manifests itself in various ceremonies. There is a...Read More

 Sometime in March 2016, we started with the series Risk Management: Good to Great.
-In Part I of the series on Practices. we covered what we believe are “great” risk management practices based on our consulting practice at PM...Read More
+In Part I of the series on Practices. we covered what we believe are “great” risk management practices based on our consulting...Read More

 When a newly commissioned ship sails from a port, laden with valuable goods, every captain hopes the ship will navigate the tumble of the seas well and be the ship of choice, in the years to come.
 No one expects the Titanic...Read More